#virtualspacehero Blog Team

-This blog article summarises the main points from a LinkedIn Live with Nancy Settle-Murphy (Hybrid work expert) and Barbara Covarrubias Venegas (Founder #virtualspacehero).
+This blog article recaps the most important points from a LinkedIn Interview with the Remote Work and Training Expert Nancy Settle-Murphy from Guided Insights and Barbara Covarrubias Venegas (Founder #virtualspacehero).

 This balance however is shifting again as some employees are going back to the office and others continue to work remotely.
 While remote workers got a taste of what it means to work equitably, on-site workers at the same time were able to get to know the advantages of remote work and became accustomed.
 Interestingly, recent surveys show that more and more employees would like to spend at least some time working remotely, the average being two days a week in the office and 3 days at home.
 When comparing leaders who led people face-to-face before Covid-19 and leaders who were running a business virtually before, one could argue that leaders who were leading people in person before the pandemic experienced a steep learning curve as these leaders had to come up with entirely new structures and processes.
 Leaders who previously had led their workforce virtually however could profit from the knowledge gained beforehand and rather adapted fast to the circumstance by modifying existing communication channels and structures.